ronalking182/Kingscode/posts/how-to-sum-an-array-in-java.md

 &nbsp;

-1. Inside your method  initialize variable depending on your array type or method return type ( it advisable to use your method return type), make it equals to 0 e.g
+2.Inside your method  initialize variable depending on your array type or method return type ( it advisable to use your method return type), make it equals to 0 e.g

 ```java
 public static int sumMyArray(int[] array){